-One common scenario in which one-step adjustment of status is an option is when a U.S. citizen is petitioning for a husband or wife, and that person is living in the U.S. with a visa, such as student or H-1B.
-In those cases, an immigrant visa is immediately available because the spouse of a U.S. citizen is an immediate relative and for immediate relatives there is no limit on the number of visas that can be issued and thus no waiting period to receive one.
+One common scenario in which one-step adjustment of status is an option is when a U.S. citizen is petitioning for a husband or wife, and that person is living in or entered the U.S. with a visa, such as tourist (B-2) student (F-1) or specialty temporary worker (H-1B).
+In those cases, an immigrant visa number is immediately available because the spouse of a U.S. citizen is an immediate relative, for whom there is no limit on the number of green cards and thus no waiting period.

-Other immediate relatives, for whom there is no limit in the number of available visas include parents and children (under 21 and unmarried) of U.S. citizens.
-Assuming that there is a valid relationship for immigration purposes and the parent or child is in the U.S. and "admissible," those immediate relatives would also be able to submit Form I-485 at the same time as the petitioner submits Form I-130.
+Other immediate relatives for whom there is no limit in the number of available green cards include parents as well as children (under 21 and unmarried) of U.S. citizens.
+Assuming that there is a valid relationship for immigration purposes and the parent or child is in the U.S. and "admissible," those immediate relatives would also be able to submit Form I-485 to USCIS at the same time as the petitioner submits Form I-130.

 If you are filing Form I-360 as the victim of abuse by a U.S. citizen spouse or parent, you may also utilize one-step adjustment.

-The mere fact that one-step adjustment is available as an option does not mean that USCIS will approve the petition or adjustment of status application.
-To actually receive a green card, the immigrating relative must, among other things, be eligible for adjustment of status and be admissible.
+The mere fact that one-step adjustment is available as an option does not mean that you should use it, or that USCIS will approve the petition or adjustment of status application.